bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
 					- [ ] Color filter + fog is heavier while waiting for toss, clears after toss and in shop?
 			- [ ] **More Obvious When a Power is Active**
-				- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
+				- [ ] It needs to be more obvious when a coin is active.
+					- [ ] Mouse cursor changes to the power's icon.
 		- [ ] **Saturday - Sunday: Graphical Improvements**
 			- [ ] Filters for the patron selection and main scenes.
 				- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
 			- [ ] Coins with activatable powers should glow solid when hovered.
 Patron token also.
 Remove tinting if we do this.
 			- [ ] **Particles**
 				- [ ] Initial particle additions.
+					- [ ] Particles coming off of an activated coin.
 			- [ ] **Unlock Improvements**
 				- [ ] Fancier animation/transitions for unlocks.
 Exciting!
 				- [ ] Add an additional space for 'advice' with each coin unlocked and character.